wimpysworld/nix-config/README.md

 | `nuc`       | [NUC5i7RYH]                 | [Intel Core i7-5557U]          | 32GB  | Intel Iris Graphics 6100    |                            | 🧟   | 🧟  | 🧟    |
 | `brix`      | [GB-BXCEH-2955]             | [Intel Celeron 2955U]          | 16GB  | Intel HD Graphics           |                            | 🧟   | 🧟  | 🧟    |
 -->

+Workstation and server host names are Sith Lords and the virtual machines are named after TIE fighter series.
+Dual boot systems have the NixOS install named a Sith Lord and the *"other"* OS named after their public-facing persona.

 **Key**